muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

-to demonize eachother, now they also need the other to be what they are so they can tell themselves fairy tales about hordes coming in from wherever causing terror in the lands therefore one must be on guard to protect the Greek nation.
+to demonize eachother, now they also need the other to be what they are so they can tell themselves fairy tales about hordes coming in from wherever causing terror in the lands therefore one must be on guard to protect the Greek nation at all times.

 References